Ellen Johnson Sirleaf: International image

 Forbes magazine named Sirleaf as the 51st most powerful woman in the world in 2006.
 In 2010, Newsweek listed her as one of the ten best leaders in the world, while Time counted her among the top ten female leaders.
 That same year, The Economist called her "arguably the best president the country has ever had."
 In 2010, Sirleaf released her first book, This Child Will Be Great: Memoir of a Remarkable Life by Africa's First Woman President.
+In November 2017, an investigation conducted by the International Consortium of Investigative Journalism cited Sirleaf among the list of politicians named in "Paradise Papers" allegations.